 Other Colors, Other Magnitudes

 By the late 19th century astronomers were using photography to record the sky and measure star brightnesses, and a new problem cropped up.
 Some stars showing the same brightness to the eye showed different brightnesses on film, and vice versa.
 Compared to the eye, photographic emulsions were more sensitive to blue light and less so to red light.
-Accordingly, two separate scales were devised.
+Accordingly, two separate scales for the stellar magnitude system were devised.
 Visual magnitude, or mvis, described how a star looked to the eye.
 Photographic magnitude, or mpg, referred to star images on blue-sensitive black-and-white film.
 These are now abbreviated mv and mp, respectively.

 This complication turned out to be a blessing in disguise.
 The difference between a star's photographic and visual magnitude was a convenient measure of the star's color.
 The difference between the two kinds of magnitude was named the "color index."
 Its value is increasingly positive for yellow, orange, and red stars, and negative for blue ones.